ipfs-inactive/jenkins-libs/README.md

 website([
   website: 'libp2p.io', // required argument for which zone this website will deployed at
   record: '_dnslink', // required argument for which record to add the dnslink TXT record at
-  build_directory: 'public/' // optional argument for which directory to use as build directory.
-Defaults to `public/` ])
+  build_directory: 'public/', // optional argument for which directory to use as build directory.
+Defaults to `public/`
+  disable_publish: false // optional argument for disabling DNS publish.
+Useful when websites are using hugo but we're not ready to publish them anywhere yet
+])
 ```